 - IE: Internet Explorer web browser from Microsoft.

-- PDF: A type of file that can be displayed on all computer systems and mobile devices created with Adobe Acrobat.
+- PDF: Portable Document Format is a type of file that can be displayed on all computer systems and mobile devices created with Adobe Acrobat.
 A PDF Reader is required in order to view this type of file.

 - Podcast: An audio or video that can be played on PCs and all Apple systems.